 Toxic company culture tears you down mentally and physically.
 Where there is an excessive amount of discrimination, fights, gossiping, and the feeling of superiority.
 Company culture is also toxic when there is no feeling of psychological safety and no room for self-development; all employees do is give and not receive.

-One way to find out that the work environment at your company is toxic is by measuring company culture.
-However, there are warning signs that are difficult not to notice.
+One way to identify a toxic work environment is by measuring company culture using no-cost performance review software.
+This software helps gather feedback and insights about the workplace environment, helping leaders make informed decisions.
+However, certain warning signs are difficult to overlook.
 They help determine the level of toxicity at your workplace.
 Here are 10 of them:

 10 signs indicating bad company culture